hacksmu/hacksmu_portal/docs/set-up.md

 # Introduction
 This tutorial will walk you through setting up the environment variables for a local deployment of HackPortal and populating fields in the database to add information to the web app.
-Basic knowledge of Git and web development terminology is required.
+Basic knowledge of Git and web development terminology is expected.
 Frontend development experience and familiarity with Firebase is recommended, but not required.

 # Set up